-Abstracts are limited to 500 words and 3000 characters not including the title, presenter, investigators, and institution.
+Abstracts are limited to 500 words and 3000 characters (excluding spaces).
+Word/character counts do not include the title, presenter, investigators, and institution.
+See examples at end for the two most common types of received abstracts: clinical investigations and management projects.